jinal--shah/packer_base_centos/README.md

 * make a git branch from master.

-* make your changes and push to your branch
+* make your changes and push to your branch.

+  **You won't be able to build if you have uncommitted changes in your local repo.**

 * build from your branch

 * The AMI will have a channel tag, set to _dev_.

-* After it is tested, merge to master.
+* After it is tested, **tag your build commit** and merge to master.

 * **On successful testing, the AMI's channel tag should be set to  _stable_.**